JoeDodgson/Readme-Generator/tasklist.md

 DONE -Give a message to tell the user the file has been created.
 DONE -Turn the function into an async await
 DONE -Ensure there is a catch to handle errors
--Add a welcome message at the start of the createReadme function
+DONE -Add a welcome message at the start of the createReadme function DONE -Add in a check to see if a readme file already exists

 Optional:
 -Badges functionality